yexingys/TCC3141Project/README.md

 1. Enter username and password to register.
 2. Login with the username and password that registered.
 3. Press the "Start" button to proceed BMI Calculator.
-4. Enter the height and weight.
+4. Enter the height and weight, and press the "Calculate" button.
 5. It will show the BMI result and recommendation.
-6. User can press the "Show" button to compare previous results or the top right "Back" icon to the menu.
+6. Users can press the "Show" button to compare previous results or the top left icon for back to the menu.
-7. User can continue to look out BMI Statistic with BMI curve and BMI distribution at the "Chart".
+7. Users can continue to look out the statistics with BMI curve and BMI distribution at the "Chart".
 8. Don't forget to log out after the record!

 ## Extension